vgnshiyer/vgnshiyer/README.md

 <h2>I'm currently learning 📖 </h2>

-- Learning to build backend applications in Go 💻
+- to build backend applications in Go 💻
 - gRPC, Redis 🎯
 - about nutrition and body recomposition 💪